tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 Google Cloud Pubsub - Publisher

-This offramp can issue basic operation of sending a message to a topic.
+This offramp can issue basic operation of creating a subscription and sending a message to a topic.

 !!! note